pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -DisablePersonalListCreation
-Allows configuration on whether Personal lists are enabled or disabled in the tenant.
-If set to `$true`, then this Personal lists will be allowed to be created in the tenant.
-If set to `$false`, it will be disabled the tenant.
+Allows configuring whether personal lists created within the OneDrive for Business site of the user is enabled or disabled in the tenant.
+If set to `$true`, personal lists will be allowed to be created in the tenant.
+If set to `$false`, it will be disabled in the tenant.

 ```yaml
 Type: Boolean